WayneMusungu/Pitch-Quotes/README.md

 ![LANDING PAGE](homepage.png)

 #### About Page
-The about section contains a viseo that keeps the users entertained.
+The about section contains a video that keeps the users entertained.
 ![LANDING PAGE](about.png)

 #### Register Page